 The physical anatomy of Asians is such that most of them have a smaller nose in proportion to the size of their face.
 Therefore, the typical requirements of Asian patients are to make the nose slightly larger, make its position a little higher and improve its shape.

 A major difference between an Asian and a non-Asian rhinoplasty is that the latter generally involves removing the bump on the nose or slightly narrowing the nose.
-However, in Asian rhinoplasty, the typical requirement is to place an implant under the dorsam or the bridge of the nose and tip of those nose is shaped.
+However, in Asian rhinoplasty, the typical requirement is to place an implant under the dorsum or the bridge of the nose, and tip of the nose is shaped.
 This requirement arises because the Asian nose bridge is generally flat and can be augmented with an implant.

 Experienced rhinoplasty specialists prefer a silastic implant because it produces the most consistent and predictable results.
 A good surgeon will personally customize every single implant because every patient requires a different length and different height of the nose.
 Apart from the nose bridge implant, the Asian nose tip may also need to be reduced and sharpened slightly because it is typically round and bulky.